 The NRQZ exists to protect the Green Bank Observatory in Green Bank, WV, and a nearby military monitoring site.
 The NRQZ is approximately 33,000 km2 in area and impacts significant parts of WV, as well as portions of VA and MD.
-Currently, SASs do not authorize any CBSD emissions inside the NRQZ without successful prior coordination with the NRQZ office.
+Currently, SASs do not authorize any CBSD emissions inside the NRQZ, pending methods to implement NRQZ coordination.